Genivia/SJOT/README.md

 ### Arrays and objects

-An array of non-extensible address objects with required number, street, city, state and zip, and an optional phone number:
+An array of non-extensible address objects with required number, street, city, state and zip, and an optional phone number specified as a regex:

     {
       "@root": [